 This model could be printed to use as a case for your own inline LED console, a similar device, or as a starting point for some other project.
-At least the top lid (for LEDs) and the area housing the buttons can be of use to most anyone who is implementing a one line LED game console, given they have access to a 3D printer.
+At least the top lid (for LEDs) and the area housing the buttons can be of use to most anyone who is implementing a single line12-LED game console, given they have access to a 3D printer.

 Below I give some highlights of the model and go on to give some guidance and reflection on the process of creating a 3D object, slicing and printing it.